With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreChildren And Adolescent Services William E Pascoe Clinic is a mental health facility in Anderson, SC, located at 515 Camson Road, Suite A, in the 29625 zip code.
 Children And Adolescent Services William E Pascoe Clinic provides outpatient treatment.
-Children And Adolescent Services William E Pascoe Clinic provides individual psychotherapy, group therapy and activity therapy to children / adolescents.
+Children And Adolescent Services William E Pascoe Clinic provides behavior modification, cognitive behavioral therapy and couples/family therapy to children / adolescents.
 Children And Adolescent Services William E Pascoe Clinic also supports children/adolescents with serious emotional disturbance.
-Some other services available at Children And Adolescent Services William E Pascoe Clinic include family psychoeducation, education services and case management.
+Some other services available at Children And Adolescent Services William E Pascoe Clinic include court-ordered outpatient treatment, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.